jonbra/BIOS-IN5410/exercises/Exercise_3.md

-Make sure that the packages `tidyverse` and `dslabs` are installed and activated.
+Make sure that `tidyverse` is activated.

 A) Use the `select()` function to show only certain columns of the file `data_file_1.csv` that you imported in Exercise 2.
 - Select only the "Gene" column.